elementous/content-randomizer/readme.txt

 You will be able to add texts, images and display them in a random order.
 For example: You can use it for quote of the day.

-Features:
+= Features =

 * Date range when text or image should be shown
-* Use text or featured image
+* Display random text or featured image
 * Widget and shortcode

 == Installation ==